ghik/opinionated-scala/Basic-functional-constructs.md

 def apply(): R
 ```

-As we know previous section, `apply` is a magic method which here allows us to invoke our function like this:
+As we know from previous section, `apply` is a magic method which here allows us to invoke our function like this:

 ```scala
 doSomething()